-Smoked Brats with Beer Onions Recipe (On Pellet Smoker)
+Smoked Brats with Beer Onions (Pellet Smoker Recipe)

 This post may contain affiliate links.
 Please read my disclosure policy.

 Smoked Brats are an outrageously delicious cookout or game day meal!
 Juicy, succulent sausages with the perfect combination of salty, smokey, and slightly spicy flavors.
-They’re a snap to make — after just a couple hours of smoking, you’ll have a family-sized serving of mouthwatering, juicy brats on the pellet grill!
+Plus, smoking brats is so easy — after just a couple of hours, you’ll have a family-sized serving of mouthwatering, bratwurst ready to serve!

 Smoked Brats